Chinese character components: Pianpang and radicals

 Pianpangs (偏旁 (piānpáng)) and radicals are components.

 Originally, the left side of a combined Chinese character was called pian, and the right side was called pang.
 Nowadays, it is customary to refer to the left and right, upper and lower, outer and inner parts of combined characters as pianpangs.
 Therefore, the pianpang analysis of combined characters is similar to the first-level component analysis.
-Piangpang generally carry sound or meaning information.
+Pianpang generally carry sound or meaning information.
 They are called "sound side" (also called "sound symbol") and "meaning side" (also called "meaning symbol") respectively.

 Radicals are components used for sorting and retrieving Chinese characters.
 According to the glyph structure of Chinese characters, the common components of a group of characters are taken as the basis for character sorting and searching.
 And these components are called radicals.
 In pictophonetic characters, the radicals are mostly pianpangs representing the meaning.

 Component optimization

 Hu Qiaomu said: "The (primitive) components of Chinese characters should be reduced, and the components of Chinese characters should be made independent characters as many as possible; those that cannot be characters should be universal and easy to say.
 This may be more important than reducing the number of strokes and characters.
 Some simplified characters have added new components of Chinese characters.
 For example, '书农长' and so on.
 Although the traditional character 農 has more strokes, it is very clear to say: '曲+辰 農'.
 When we simplify Chinese characters, we should avoid new unspeakable and uncommon components."

 Components are important structural units of Chinese characters.
 Optimizing the components of Chinese characters to make them more concise, standardized, and easy to learn and use is an important task for Chinese character optimization, and there is a long way to go.